HumanCellAtlas/data-store/CONTRIBUTING.md

 1. All code must be reviewed by at least 1 other team member.

-1. All Pull Request relating to an issue must include "connected to
+1. All Pull Requests relating to an issue must include "connected to
   #123", where #123 is the issue number.

-1. Individual commits messages should clearly express its purpose.
+1. Individual commit messages should clearly express the commit's purpose.